totalspectrum/spin2cpp/doc/basic.md

 ```
   const HEAPSIZE = 256
 ```
 Declares the amount of space to be used for internal memory allocation by things like string functions.
-The default is 256 bytes, but if your program does a lot of string manipulation and/or needs to hold on to the allocations for a long time, you may need to increase this by explicitly declaring `const HEAPSIZE` with a larger value.
+The default is 256 bytes for P1 and 4096 bytes for P2.
+If your program does a lot of string manipulation and/or needs to hold on to the allocations for a long time, you may need to increase this by explicitly declaring `const HEAPSIZE` with a larger value.

 ### IF